- 1,200 In-lbs

 The bit retention is excellent as the drill has a ratcheting chuck for better performance.
 You can even use the Craftsman gold oxide drill bits with it.
 These are corrosion resistant and have split-point for higher precision for clean, burr-free holes in wood.

 As for screw driving work, the Craftsman has designed the shock-resistant tool steel drill bit set to work alongside the cordless drill.
-The bits are CNC Machined to grant better fit to reduce wear, stripping, and in cases when the bit loosens up and slips from chuck grip during drilling
+The bits are CNC Machined to grant better fit to reduce wear, stripping, and in cases when the bit loosens up and slips from the chuck grip during drilling

 The speed of this CMCD711 Cordless Hammer Drill is adjustable, as the gearbox has two speeds (350/1,500) that ensure fast and quick execution.
 With 2-speed you shift between high and low torque.